Children's Tumor Foundation

 CEO Annette Bakker, PhD speaking at CTF's Global NF Conference in Brussels in 2024.

-The Children's Tumor Foundation (CTF) is a U.S.-based 501(c)(3) nonprofit medical foundation that serves as a drug discovery engine for neurofibromatosis and schwannomatosis, collectively referred to as NF.
+The Children's Tumor Foundation (CTF) is a U.S.-based 501(c)(3) nonprofit foundation that serves as a drug discovery engine for neurofibromatosis and schwannomatosis, collectively referred to as NF.
 CTF funds and coordinates research to bring treatments to patients while working toward a cure.
 By connecting patients, clinicians, scientists, and pharmaceutical partners, the foundation drives treatment development, advances clinical care, and supports the NF community worldwide.
 CTF is the largest private funder of all forms of NF research.

 NF is a group of genetic conditions that cause tumors to grow on nerves throughout the body.
 It includes neurofibromatosis type 1 (NF1) and all types of schwannomatosis (SWN), including NF2-related schwannomatosis (NF2-SWN), formerly known as neurofibromatosis type 2 (NF2).
 The presentation and severity of NF vary widely; potential complications include vision or hearing loss, bone abnormalities, disfigurement, learning challenges, chronic pain, and an increased risk of certain cancers.